1912 PCHA season: Teams

+Map of teams

 Regular season

 Most of the players for the league were recruited from the east.
 Many players joined the PCHA from the National Hockey Association (NHA), including Tom Dunderdale, Jimmy Gardner, Pud Glass, Newsy Lalonde, Bert Lindsay, Tommy Phillips and Skinner Poulin.
 Frank and Lester Patrick had actively targeted the NHA for players as British Columbia had a smaller base of players.
 In the previous season, the NHA had imposed maximums on player salaries and a salary cap per team that were extremely unpopular with players.
 Goaltender Hughie Lehman was signed from Berlin of the Ontario Professional Hockey League (OPHL).

 The PCHA played seven-man rules with a rover, while the NHA experimented with six-man rules.